-Coronavirus (COVID-19), widely referred to simply as Coronavirus, is a new illness which can affect the lungs and airways.
+Coronavirus (COVID-19), widely referred to simply as Coronavirus or Covid, is an illness which can affect the lungs and airways.

-At West Yorkshire Prepared we are working closely with all our partners, including our health colleagues, to minimise the impact of the Coronavirus (Covid-19) pandemic as far as possible in our region, and ensure the people of West Yorkshire remain safe, protected and well informed.
+At West Yorkshire Prepared we are working closely with all our partners, including health and social care colleagues, to minimise the impact of the Covid-19 pandemic as far as possible in our region, and ensure the people of West Yorkshire remain safe, protected and well informed.

-Here we have provided some information and guidance around Coronavirus including symptoms to look out for, what to do if you get coronavirus, social distancing and links to other useful websites (for information on work and education settings, volunteering
+Here we have provided some information and guidance around Coronavirus including symptoms to look out for, what to do if you get coronavirus, social distancing and links to other useful websites.

 What are the symptoms?